purplezi/PurpleCypress/English/everysentences.md

 Yesterday is not ours to recover,but tomorrow is ours to win or lose.

 Freedom is nothing but a chance to be better.

+Energy and persistence conquer all things.

+Cease to struggle and you cease to live.